 4+1 Leadership and Service Scholarship Information

 The Lyle School of Engineering offers 4+1 Accelerated Master’s Degree Program scholarships worth up to 75% of fifth-year tuition.
-Depending on your GPA and volunteer and leadership contributions to the Lyle School, up to 75% of the tuition of your 7 graduate level 4+1 courses in a Lyle graduate program could be covered.
+Depending on your GPA and volunteer and leadership contributions to the Lyle School, up to 75% of the tuition of your 7 Lyle graduate level 4+1 courses in a Lyle graduate program could be covered.
 The 4+1 Leadership and Service Scholarship is only applicable to Lyle School of Engineering master level programs and not to other graduate programs at SMU.

 How to Apply

-Please note: Students are not eligible for the scholarship once the bachelors degree has been conferred.
-You must be enrolled as a “full-time” graduate student as defined by the University.
-The scholarship is awarded based on the student’s cumulative SMU undergraduate GPA at the time of graduation AND contributions to the Lyle School of Engineering via volunteer work and leadership activities.
-The scholarship only covers the 7 additional graduate courses required for the first masters degree received.
+Please note: The 4+1 Leadership and Service Scholarship is not awarded until the bachelors degree has been conferred.
+The scholarship is awarded based on the student’s cumulative SMU undergraduate GPA at the time of graduation with the undergraduate degree AND contributions to the Lyle School of Engineering via volunteer work and leadership activities.
+The scholarship covers tuition (not student fees) for the 7 additional Lyle graduate courses required for the first masters degree received.

 8 hours per semester of documented volunteer and leadership work per semester is the minimum requirement in addition to the GPA requirement.
 Seniors should have completed 48 hours of volunteer/leadership activity by the time of graduation with the undergraduate degree.
 Students currently in the SMU Lyle undergraduate program need to inquire about their specific volunteer commitments.

 At the end of the undergraduate program, the application is submitted and will be reviewed by the 4+1 Leadership and Service Scholarship Committee.
 All leadership and volunteer activity will be verified by the offices which supervised the activity.